 Welcome to my homepage!
-I am currently a Postdoctoral Research Fellow in the School of Physics and Astronomy, Monash University and the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav).
+I am currently a Research Fellow in the School of Physics and Astronomy, Monash University and the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav).
 Before joining Monash in July 2017, I was first a PhD student (2011-15) and then a Research Associate (2015-17) at University of Western Australia.
 Prior to that, I studied for my BSc (2004-08) and MSc (2008-11) degrees in Astronomy at Beijing Normal University (北京师范大学).

 My research areas include detecting nanohertz gravitational waves with pulsar timing arrays, gravitational-wave astrophysics with ground-based laser interferometers such as LIGO, supermassive binary black holes, inference of neutron star population properties with gravitational-wave and radio pulsar observations, and stochastic backgrounds of gravitational waves.